Tap the text to show or hide reading controls.

 Yujin took out one of the frogman hearts he’d bundled up in a cloth.

-He let a single drop of the Goblin Shaman’s blood fall onto the blue lump of flesh, long since stilled.
+He let a single drop of the Goblin Shaman’s blood fall onto the blue lump of flesh, long since gone still.

 — Ba-dump.
 Ba-dump.
 Ba-dump!